HendEmad/Image-Processing/Basics/OpenCV/Hough Transform/README.md

   * ρ: Distance resolution of the accumulator(distance from the coordinate origin in the hough space).
    * θ: Angle resolution of the accumulator(line rotation in radians)
    * threshold: Accumulator threshold parameter(Lines are only selected if they get votes = threshold value).
-- This funciton returns an array of sub-arrays containing 2 elements, each representing ρ and θ for the line detected.
+- This funciton returns an (2Darray) of sub-arrays containing 2 elements, each representing ρ and θ for the line detected.

 # How do we get this equation `ρ = x*cos(θ) + y*sin(θ)` from `y = mx + b`?
 from basic trigonometry: